 Human Nutritional Sciences, University of Manitoba

-A functional food is any food claimed to have a health-promoting or disease-preventing property beyond the basic function of supplying nutrients.
+Functional food is any food claimed to have a health-promoting or disease-preventing property beyond the basic function of supplying nutrients.
 Nutritional interventions using functional foods have had a considerable role as legitimate therapeutic strategies to combat common metabolic disorders in Canada and around the world.

 Acceptability of functional foods is a constantly evolving challenge to nutritional interventions where compliance is a key factor for success.
-Incorporation of novel ingredients in functional foods may shift the molecular balance of flavour precursors which can compromise consumer acceptability.
-Therefore, understanding the molecular interactions among natural flavor precursors and added bioactive compounds is crucial to our understanding of flavour formation in functional foods.
-Once ingested, the bioactive compounds are susceptible to major changes in the body with formation of novel compounds engaged in different biochemical pathways.
+The incorporation of novel ingredients in functional foods may shift the molecular balance of flavour precursors which can compromise consumer acceptability.
+Therefore, understanding the molecular interactions among natural flavour precursors and added bioactive compounds is crucial to our understanding of flavour formation in functional foods.
+Once ingested, the bioactive compounds are susceptible to major changes in the body with the formation of novel compounds engaged in different biochemical pathways.
 The metabolomics studies of the metabolites derived from functional foods in the body are extremely informative on the effects exerted by these compounds.